 ATTN: Public Service

-The Gotlieb Center does not publish or distribute copies of finding aids.
-In some cases, a scope and content description is published on our website.
-If a description is not available for the collection you are interested in, an archivist will consult with you.
+The digital, searchable finding aids for the Thurman Collections are located by clicking the SEARCH tab above.
+The Gotlieb Center does not publish or distribute copies of finding aids, however a scope and content description is published on our website.

 Photocopies and Scans